Skip to main content

 Is there a cost?

 To attend in-person there is a $15 cost, which includes lunch.
-The virtual event is free but only part of the sessions, as noted in the agenda above, will be available via Zoom.
+The virtual event is free but only covers part of the content of the full in-person day.

 Where should I park?

-With construction on campus, we recommend parking in the 14th & Avery Garage.
+We recommend parking in the 14th & Avery Garage.
 From the 14th & Avery Garage, you’ll walk south to 14th and Vine St. Hawks Hall is on the southeast corner with doors on the west side of the building that face the stadium.
-View campus maps (The 14th & Avery Garage is #66 and Hawks Hall is #41 on the map).
+View campus maps

 How should I prepare for Employer Partners Day held via Zoom?